hashPirate/Multiturbo-VPS/README.md

 Completely automated Minecraft Turbo designed to be run on a VPS

 # Info
 This project was incredibly successful and lucrative.
-The code has not been worked recently but is up to date.
-I do not snipe anymore so I am publishing my code publicly.
+The code has not been worked on recently but is up to date.
+I do not snipe anymore so I am publishing my code so that people can build off of it.
 You are free to use it as you please without the need to give me credit.
-I have not made this project easy to use.
-This is just the raw code.
+I apologize but I have not made this project easy to use.

 # Features
 - Customizable delays and requests